ANGO

 • If you live out of town and are not in the koan collections, you might commit to some particular number of zoom dokusans.

-• If you are in town and have never come on a Sunday (missing out on chanting and teisho), you might commit to some particular number of Sundays to take part in the full range of practice offered here.
+• If you are in town and have never come on a Sunday (missing out on chanting and teisho), you might commit to some particular number of Sundays to take part in the full range of practice.

-• If you are in town and do not come during the week (when there are no bells and whistles but just some solid sitting), you might consider committing to some particular number of weeknights or mornings.
+• If you are in town and do not come during the week (when there is just some solid sitting, especially on Thursdays when the rounds are longer), you might consider committing to some particular number of weeknights or mornings.

-• If you have been attending sittings with any frequency and have not availed yourself of dokusan much (or at all), you could commit to making that a regular part of your practice.
+• If you have been attending sittings with any frequency and have not availed yourself of dokusan much (or at all), you could commit to making dokusan a more regular part of your practice.

-• If you feel that helping sustain the Center might strengthen your dedication to practice, you could commit to some hours of volunteer work around the Center (there's always something to do!).
+• If you feel that tending to the temple that serves us all so well might strengthen your dedication to your personal and our collective practice, you could commit to some hours of volunteer work around the place (there's always something to do!).

-• If you'd like to deepen your understanding of the Dharma you could commit to reading a key text (or two) from the tradition and arranging to discuss it/them with the teacher outside of dokusan.
+• If you'd like to deepen your understanding of the Dharma you could commit to reading a key text from the tradition and arranging to discuss it with the teacher at times scheduled outside of dokusan.

-• Finally, if you have never attended sesshin (or haven't attended in quite a while, or have not yet attended a full sesshin) you could sign on for the sesshin built into the ango period.
+• Finally, if you have never attended sesshin (or haven't attended in quite a while, or have not yet attended a sesshin from start to finish) you could sign on for the sesshin that falls during the ango period.

 Whatever your commitment, make it known to the teacher before ango begins using this form.
+No one but you and the teacher will know what you are up to (thereby avoiding all temptation, however subtle, for comparing your practice with others.)
 Don't bite off more than you can reasonably chew, but don't be shy about gently pushing some limits, either.
-Above all, be honest about both your intentions and your practice.
-If you find your commitment flagging, either consciously resolve to do what you need to get back on track or else inform the teacher that you are tapping out.
+Above all, be unflinchingly honest about both your intentions and your practice.
+If you find your commitment flagging, get yourself back on track or else inform the teacher that you are tapping out.
+On the other hand, if you find your ango commitment is doing good work for you there's no need to bring it to a halt just because the formal practice period is over.

 Upcoming ango periods will be indicated on the home page and on the CZC calendar as they approach.